Navigating the Alpha Jungle: An LLM-Powered MCTS Framework for Formulaic Factor Mining: Experiment

 We conduct ablation studies to evaluate three key components of our framework: MCTS, multi-dimensional feedback, and FSA.

 Table~\ref{tab:ablation_study} presents the impact of these components on predictive performance.
 When incorporating Effectiveness and Diversity as feedback, MCTS demonstrates superior predictive performance over CoT and ToT.
 Performance progressively improves with the integration of additional feedback dimensions.
-Notably, while Turnover feedback slightly reduces IC and RankIC, it enhances practical trading metrics (AR, IR) by mitigating transaction costs.
+Notably, while Turnover feedback slightly reduces IC and RankIC, it enhances practical trading metrics (AER, IR) by mitigating transaction costs.
 The integration of FSA yields further improvements across all metrics for both LightGBM and MLP models.
 These results underscore the individual and collective contributions of MCTS, multi-dimensional feedback, and FSA to our framework's efficacy.

-Beyond predictive performance, Figure~\ref{fig:exp_result_2} (a) assesses FSA's impact on search efficiency, plotting the number of effective alphas mined against the total alphas generated.
-Our framework, even without FSA, demonstrates higher search efficiency than CoT and ToT.
+Beyond predictive performance, we analyze the search dynamics in Figure~\ref{fig:search_dynamics}.
+Subplots (a) and (b) assess search efficiency by plotting the number of effective alphas mined against the total generated alphas.
+Our framework, even without FSA, demonstrates higher search efficiency than other LLM-based methods.
 FSA further amplifies this advantage.
-Critically, as the number of generated alphas increases, the efficiency of CoT and ToT declines due to diminishing diversity.
-In contrast, our method with FSA sustains a high search efficiency without significant decay.
+Furthermore, subplots (c) and (d) evaluate the quality and generalization of the top 50 alphas (selected by in-sample RankIC) over generations.
+The in-sample performance of our method's alphas improves as the search progresses (c).
+More importantly, this improvement translates to superior out-of-sample performance (d), indicating that our framework discovers more generalizable alphas compared to baselines.

+To establish a more standardized and equitable basis for comparison, we present a cost-performance analysis in Figure~\ref{fig:cost_performance}.
+We estimate the cost of a single experimental run for each method by unifying its runtime and API usage into a monetary value based on public cloud computing prices (detailed in Appendix~\ref{sec:cost_estimation}).
+The analysis reveals that our framework achieves a favorable risk-return profile, with its variants occupying the highest Information Ratio (IR) contours.
+Notably, the overall cost and performance of our framework are primarily driven by the choice of the underlying LLM.
+For instance, employing a lightweight model like Gemini-2.0-flash-lite yields a high IR of 1.27 at a minimal cost of \$7.5.
+In contrast, using the more powerful GPT-4.1 results in a slightly lower IR of 1.23 at a substantially higher cost of \$74.4.
+This highlights that our framework offers the flexibility to select an appropriate LLM, enabling a desirable balance between performance and computational budget.